 What Is Vision Insurance?

-These types of plans—whether you're purchasing an individual plan or as an optional rider with your regular health insurance—are best for those who have recurring vision expenses such as purchasing contact lenses regularly or those who require annual eye exams.
-Plans may have copays or deductibles—copays are a fixed amount you pay out of pocket before the remaining balance is covered by your insurer, whereas a deductible is the amount you'll need to pay each year before your vision insurance kicks in.
+These types of plans—whether you're purchasing an individual plan or an optional rider with your regular health insurance—are best for those who have recurring vision expenses, such as purchasing contact lenses regularly or those who require annual eye exams.
+Plans may have copays or deductibles—copays are a fixed amount you pay out of pocket before your insurer covers the remaining balance.
+In contrast, a deductible is the amount you'll need to pay each year before your vision insurance kicks in.

 What Does Vision Insurance Typically Include?

-Vision insurance plans include benefits can help you in detecting eye disease or serious vision problems early and make maintaining good eyesight a bit more affordable.
+Vision insurance plans include benefits that can help you detect eye disease or serious vision problems early and make maintaining good eyesight a bit more affordable.
 This includes costs related to contacts, eyeglasses, and annual eye exams.
 Plus, many plans offer discounts for LASIK procedures—health insurance doesn’t necessarily cover it because it isn’t considered medically necessary.

 What Does Vision Insurance Typically Exclude?